Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 • polycythemic

-When signs specific to hypervolemia come out, you need to go to a doctor, a hematologist or an anesthesiologist.
+When signs specific to hypervolemia appear, you need to consult a hematologist or anesthesiologist.

 Treatment of hypervolemia

-Treatment is determined by the reason that required hypervolemia.
-When the situation is caused by the hitch of sodium in the body, you need to limit sodium intake with food.
-On the recommendation of the doctor, use diuretics, hormones to improve the condition of the kidneys, substances to maintain mental function.
+Treatment is determined by the reason requiring hypervolemia.
+When the situation is caused by a lack of sodium in the body, you need to limit your sodium intake with food.
+On the doctor’s recommendation, use diuretics, hormones to improve the condition of the kidneys, and substances to maintain mental function.

 Weights

-An increase in hypervolemia threatens with edema of lightweight.
-Hypervolemia is very dangerous in the perspective of full parenteral administration of medications, intravenous or probe feeding.
-There is evidence of this that hypervolemia has a toxic effect on the functions of internal organizations and contributes to an increase in mortality in seriously ill patients.
+An increase in hypervolemia threatens pulmonary edema.
+Hypervolemia is very dangerous in the perspective of complete parenteral administration medical supplies, intravenous or tube feeding.
+There is evidence that hypervolemia has a toxic effect on function internal organizations and contributes to an increase in the mortality rate of seriously ill patients.

 Pharmacoprophylaxis of hypervolemia

-Pharmacoprophylaxis of hypervolemia is based on the appropriate treatment of diseases of the cardiovascular system.
-To reduce the risk of developing hypervolemia, discard excess water intake and limit the use of foods that retain the element (harsh foods, fast food, seasoning (includes baking soda), hard cheese, etc.).
+Pharmacoprevention of hypervolemia is based on appropriate treatment of diseases of the cardiovascular system.
+To reduce the risk of developing hypervolemia, avoid excess water intake and limit the use of foods that retain the element (sharp foods, fast food, condiments (including baking soda), hard cheese, etc.).

 Hypervolemia